-In a perfect world, the best time to involve an M&A adviser is at the beginning, whilst you are still thinking about selling your business.
+In a perfect world, the best time to involve an M&A adviser is at the beginning, while you are still thinking about selling your business.
 There is then time to prepare the business properly to maximise its value.
-Of course, no two sales are the same and this isn’t always practical, as you may have received an unexpected approach, for example.
-So we would say the earlier the better but whatever stage you are at it is never too late to bring in an M&A adviser.
+Of course, no two sales are the same, and this isn’t always practical, as you may have received an unexpected approach, for example.
+So we would say the earlier, the better but whatever stage you are at it is never too late to bring in an M&A adviser.

 How do I choose an M&A Adviser?

 Choosing the right adviser for your business will have a direct impact on how quickly the sale goes through and on the price you will ultimately achieve.

 The size of the transaction will be a significant factor when determining which type of adviser to approach.
 It’s difficult to pigeon-hole advisers into specific transactions sizes, but as a rule of thumb: